Flank/flank-dashboard/metrics/firebase/docs/features/builds_aggregation/01_firestore_builds_aggregation_design.md

 > Explain the main purpose of the collection.

 There may be situations where creating or updating the `build_days` collection fails.
-If it happens, we should store the build on which the counter was failed to the specific collection - `tasks` to restore this data later.
+If it happens, we should store the required for builds aggregation fields to the context of the specific collection - `tasks` to process this data later.

 #### Document Structure